Murciano207/SpookFinance-docs/sor/development.md

 ## Example - SOR & ExchangeProxy

-Balancer labs makes use of a [ExchangeProxy contract](https://github.com/balancer-labs/balancer-registry) that allows users to batch execute swaps recommended by the SOR.
+Yogi Studio makes use of a [ExchangeProxy contract](https://github.com/balancer-labs/balancer-registry) that allows users to batch execute swaps recommended by the SOR.
 The following example shows how SOR and ExchangeProxy can be used together to execute on-chain trades.

 ```javascript
 require('dotenv').config();